gvwilson/thirdbit/src/fiction/in-heck/index.md

-but maybe if I go and show them what else I can do they'll take me on or give me piecework, and you know we can use the money, and that Sindy won't have to—"
+but maybe if I go and show them what else I can do they'll take me on or give me piecework, and you know we can use the money, and then Sindy won't have to—"

 Mama Roo shook her head.
 "No.